Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Introduction

-In many applications across science and engineering it is common to have access to disparate types of data with different levels of fidelity.
-In general, low-fidelity data is easier to obtain in greater quantities, but it may be too inaccurate or not dense enough to accurately train a machine learning model.
-High-fidelity data is costly to obtain, so there may not be sufficient data to use in training, however, it is more accurate.
-A small amount of high fidelity data, such as from measurements, combined with low fidelity data, can improve predictions when used together \cite{babaee2020multifidelity}.
-In this work we consider the motivating example of a low-order numerical model that is less computationally expensive, so it can be used to generate large amounts of low-fidelity data.
-However, low-order numerical models are less accurate and a trained machine learning model will only be as accurate as the model.
+Let us consider the motivating example of a low-order numerical model that is less computationally expensive, so it can be used to generate large amounts of low-fidelity data.
+However, low-order numerical models are less accurate and a trained deep learning model will only be as accurate as the model.
 In contrast, a higher-order numerical model can be too costly to run, or experimental data can be too expensive to generate in sufficient quantities for training.
-This situation is exacerbated when the machine learning model is required to approximate not just a function, but an operator, \emph{e.g.} the evolution operator of a partial differential equation.
-In the current work, we present a method that can combine low-fidelity and high-fidelity data to produce more accurate operator approximations than using either dataset alone.
-In addition, the proposed approach allows the incorporation of information from physics to further improve the approximation accuracy.
+This situation is exacerbated when the machine learning model is required to approximate not just a function as in the aforementioned works, but an operator, \emph{e.g.}, the evolution operator of a partial differential equation (PDE).
+In the current work, we present a method that can combine low-fidelity and high-fidelity data to produce more accurate {\em operator approximations} than using either dataset alone.
+In addition, the proposed approach allows the incorporation of information from physics in the training stage in order to further improve the approximation accuracy and possibly reduce the data generation cost.